-With the generosity of Crystal Charity Ball, Dallas Services’ Low Vision Clinic is pleased to offer eye examinations and eyeglasses to low-income students living in Dallas County for $10.
+With the generous support of Crystal Charity Ball, Dallas Services’ Vision Clinic is pleased to offer eye examinations and eyeglasses on Saturdays to low-income students in Dallas County for $10.

 How the program works

-After a student has failed a second vision screening, the school nurse will make the appointment for the student.
-The Low Vision Clinic will host clinics on scheduled Saturdays during the school year.
-A full eye exam and glasses will cost $10.
+After a student has failed a second school vision screening, the school nurse will make an appointment at Dallas Services Vision Clinic for the student.
+The Vision Clinic hosts clinics on scheduled Saturdays during the school year.
+See the schedule of dates for the first half of 2019 below.
+A full comprehensive eye exam and eyeglasses will cost $10.

-- Qualifies for the free or reduced lunch program
+- The student qualifies for the free or reduced school lunch program.